 Have lunch at Swarovski or return to Innsbruck to grab lunch at the Market Hall next to the market square.

 Then catch the hop on hop off sightseer bus to Ambras Castle.
 On the way, you will pass other attractions and learn a lot about Innsbruck via the headphones.
-The castle is in a beautiful setting and boasts impressive chambers of armour.
+The castle sits in a beautiful setting and features impressive chambers of armour.

 Itinerary for 72-Hour Innsbruck Card